Metric Learning from Limited Pairwise Preference Comparisons: Introduction

 \section{Introduction}

-Metric learning is commonly used to discover measures of similarity for downstream applications~\citep[e.g.,][]{kulis2013metric}.
+\begin{samepage} Metric learning is commonly used to discover measures of similarity for downstream applications~\citep[e.g.,][]{kulis2013metric}.
 In this paper, we study metric learning from pairwise preference comparisons.
-In particular, we consider the ideal point model~\citep{coombs1950psychological}, in which a set of items are embedded into $\RR^d$, and a user prefers an item $x$ over another $x'$ if it is {\em closer} to the user's latent ideal point $u \in \RR^d$, that is,
+In particular, we consider the ideal point model~\citep{coombs1950psychological}, in which a set of items are embedded into $\RR^d$, and a user prefers an item $x$ over another $x'$ if it is {\em closer} to the user's latent ideal point $u \in \RR^d$, i.e.,

-for some underlying metric $\rho: \RR^d \times \RR^d \rightarrow \RR_{\ge 0}$.
-While high-quality item embeddings have become increasingly available, for example from foundation models pre-trained on internet-scale data \citep[e.g.,][]{radford2021learning}, naively equipping these representations with the Euclidean distance may not accurately capture the semantic relations between items as perceived by humans, and therefore may not align with human values or preferences \citep[][]{yu2014semantic,canal2022one}.
+for some underlying metric $\rho: \RR^d \times \RR^d \rightarrow \RR_{\ge 0}$. \end{samepage} While high-quality item embeddings have become increasingly available, for example from foundation models pre-trained on internet-scale data \citep[e.g.,][]{radford2021learning}, naively equipping these representations with the Euclidean distance may not accurately capture the semantic relations between items as perceived by humans, and therefore may not align with human values or preferences \citep[][]{yu2014semantic,canal2022one}.
 Meanwhile, people often agree on their perception of item similarities \citep{colucci2016evaluating}.
 In this work, we study when and how a shared Mahalanobis distance can be learned from a large crowd, where each user answers a few queries of the form: ``Do you prefer $x$ or $x'$?''

 The line of work on simultaneous metric and preference learning was recently introduced by \cite{xu2020simultaneous}, who studied it under the ideal point model for a single user.
 They proposed an alternating minimization algorithm to recover both the Mahalanobis distance and user ideal point.
 After, \cite{canal2022one} introduced a convex formulation of the problem, providing the first theoretical guarantees while extending the results to crowdsourced data.
 They showed that the cost of learning a Mahalanobis distance can be amortized among users; it is possible to jointly learn the metric and ideal points in $\RR^d$ so long as sufficiently many users each provides $\Theta(d)$ preference comparisons.